AlexGustafsson/homebridge-wol/README.md

 ]
 ```

-_NOTE: the master branch is considered experimental and regressions may occur._

-_NOTE: the master branch does currently not support the wake grace time._

 ## Configuration

 To make Homebridge aware of the new plugin, you will have to add it to your configuration usually found in `/root/.homebridge/config.json` or `/home/username/.homebridge/config.json`.
 If the file does not exist, you can create it following the [config sample](https://github.com/nfarina/homebridge/blob/master/config-sample.json).
 Somewhere inside that file you should see a key named `accessories`.
 This is where you can add your computer as shown here: